 Massaging the jaw line

-These fantastic DIY facial firming massages are super easy to perform with just two hands and a high quality facial oil.
+These fantastic DIY facial firming massages are super easy to perform with just two hands and a concentrated anti-aging facial oil.
 By following these at-home massage methods every night or a few times a week, you’ll be doing skin a huge service by helping to add firmness naturally.
-Have we gotten you into the DIY skin pampering lifestyle?
-Facial exercises and even facial yoga are worth giving a try for firmer, more supple skin.
-Don’t forget to use plenty of facial oil or moisturizing face cream to perform the facial massages, because we never want to pull or tug our skin!
+Have we converted you to the DIY skin pampering lifestyle?
+We think that facial exercises and even facial yoga are worth giving a try for firmer, more supple skin.
+Don’t forget to use plenty of facial oil or moisturizer to perform the facial massages, because we never want to pull or tug our skin!
 Happy pampering!